slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On lovers

 <!--
+> *"One expresses well the love he does not feel." -- J.A.
+Karr*
+> *"People change and forget to tell each other." -- Lillian Hellman*
+> *"The surest sign that a man is in love is when he divorces his wife."*
 > *"If you love a flower don't pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."
 -- Osho*
+> *"A man is already halfway in love with any woman who listens to him." -- Brendan Francis*

 - Thank you for not loving me.
 It forced me to love myself.
 - Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.